No topic

 Modern cultural wedding ring traditions

-The wedding ring has taken on many different designs throughout the ages and is worn in a variety of ways across the globe.
-Below are just some examples of this.
+The wedding ring has taken on many different designs throughout the ages and is worn in various ways worldwide.
+Below are just some examples.

 England and North America

-In England and North America, wedding rings are used to mark special milestones throughout a marriage.
-The first mark is the engagement ring which is worn on the fourth finger of the right hand.
-Once the couple is married, the engagement ring then moves to the opposite hand, on the same finger, but on top of the wedding band.
+In England and North America, wedding rings mark special milestones throughout a marriage.
+The first mark is the engagement ring, which is worn on the fourth finger of the right hand.
+Once the couple is married, the engagement ring moves to the opposite hand, on the same finger, but on top of the wedding band.

 The romantic meaning behind this is that the ring sits closer to the heart of the one who wears it.
 And finally comes the eternity ring.
 This is traditionally given on the first wedding anniversary or when the first child is born.
 It can either sit on top of the wedding and engagement ring or on the opposite hand.